olugbenga1/data-structures-and-algorithm/introduction.md

 The scope of a const variable is block scope.
 It cannot be updated or re-declared into the scope.
 It cannot be declared without initialization.
 It cannot be accessed without initialization, as it cannot be declared without initialization.

 > When you console.log in chrome dev tools console, if the result is black, it is a string, if the result is blue, it is a number.
-You can also check the type of your variable by using `typeof`
+You can also check the type of your variable by using `typeof`.
+We can do `typeof variable` or `typeof value`.

 ### Direct Assignment and Assignment by reference